alexleskov/tb-apiclient-ruby/README.md

 ```

 ## Available methods

-In progess.
-Look for available methods in 'endpoints' folder.
+Looking for available methods in 'endpoints/versions' folder.